-Our clients see a PTV physician.
-When specialized procedures are needed, we utilize the network we have created at the Venice Family Clinic and other local health care organizations at no cost to the client.
-PTV also offers ongoing consultation and trains health and mental health care providers on treating survivors of torture.
+Our clients see a PTV primary care physician who specializes in trauma.
+When specialists are needed, we utilize the network we have created at the Venice Family Clinic and other local health care organizations at no cost to the client.
+PTV also offers free dental care through our partnership with the USC Dental Clinic.

 PSYCHOLOGICAL EVALUATION & COUNSELING